 Conditional formatting on a line item persists when you pivot it to a different dimension.

-Note that the Border or Morse conditional formatting styles can result in cell values becoming truncated if a column is not wide enough.
-To adjust column width, click and drag the line between two columns in a column header.
+Note: The Border or Morse conditional formatting styles can result in cell values being truncated if a column isn't wide enough.
+To adjust column width, select and drag the line between two columns in a column header.

 To configure conditional formatting: